Electrical Exam Prep Tip #147 – General Electrical Standards

 Electrical Exam Prep Tip #113 – Ohm’s Law

 OHM’s law and our pie chart are the only calculations and formula that the test taker should focus on.
-P divided by Current (I) times the Voltage (E) is used for calculating demand loads, calculating transformers, calculating services, calculating the minimum number of circuits required for a particular dwelling/occupancy, and in calculating a wire size […]
+P divided by Current (I) times the Voltage (E) is used for calculating demand loads, calculating transformers, calculating services, calculating the minimum number of circuits required for a particular dwelling/occupancy, and […]

 Texas Electrical License Registration Forms